Product Security

 • A process for post-mortem analysis

-• A process to review sufficiency of controls and corrective actions.
+• A process to review the sufficiency of controls and corrective actions.

 All information gathered during incident and malfunction remediation activities are to be treated as TetraScience confidential information in accordance with Data Classification and Handling policies.